-E. PaaSage's model-based methodology
+PaaSage's model-based methodology

-PaaSage's model-based methodology is based upon the key Cloud lifecycle phases of configuration, deployment and execution.
-These phases are based on the Waterfall Model of Software Develeopment with the following mappings Configuration phase (Requirements, Design) Deployment phase (Implementation) Execution phase (Verification, Maintenance) [3].
+PaaSage's model-based methodology is based upon the key Cloud lifecycle phases of modelling, deployment and execution.
+These phases are based on the Waterfall Model of Software Development with the following mappings: Modelling phase (Requirements, Design), Deployment phase (Implementation) and Execution phase (Verification, Maintenance) [3].

-Configuration is concerned with modelling the deployment of applications, profiling platforms and infrastructures, and specifying Quality of Service (QoS) requirements and data management policies.
+Modelling is concerned with modelling the deployment of applications, profiling platforms and infrastructures, and specifying Quality of Service (QoS) requirements and data management policies.
 Deployment is concerned with matching the Deployment Models of applications with the profiles of platforms and infrastructures based on negotiated SLAs and policies, and selecting one or more suitable Deployment Models.
 Execution is concerned with the management of the run-time execution of applications and monitoring / recording of KPIs based on SLAs and policies.

 It should be stressed that although a waterfall model is used in the phases through which an application passes in PaaSage, the actual software development in the PaaSage project to provide the PaaSage platform is done using a spiral, agile approach.
+During operation the feedback loops to renegotiate factors such as SLA lend to the agile behaviour of the platform.